sderose/zsh_argparse/README.md

 in an associative array named for your parser name plus "__results", or in separate variables named for each option (choose which way by using the `--var_style` option on `parse_new`).
-Errors such as unrecognized option or a value not matching what's required for a given option, are reported, and cause `zerg_parse` to return a non-zero return code, which you may use to exit your function as shown.
+Errors such as unrecognized option or a value not matching what is required for a given option, are reported, and cause zerg_parse to return a non-zero return code, which you may use to exit your function as shown.

 ```